strategicdata/pmhc-mds-spec/doc/reporting-arrangements.rst

 then be uploaded.

-The system is able to accept data for any period, either in its entirety or parially.
+The system is able to accept data for any period, either in its entirety or partially.
 Please note the section below regarding timeliness.

 Accepting data for any period allows organisations to upload corrections when erroneous data has been identified.
 Allowing partial uploads allows for